lightning/bolts/02-peer-protocol.md

     - MUST return an error in the `update_fail_htlc` sent to the link which originally sent the HTLC, using the `failure_code` given and setting the data to `sha256_of_onion`.
+  - MUST fail the channel if `hold_fee` is more than 1% below the expected value.
+This tolerance exists to accommodate for clock skew.
+  - MUST account for the `hold_fee` internally by adding the value to its balance and subtracting the value from the remote balance.

 #### Rationale